On a Latent Structure of Lepton Universality

-We have already mentioned that any type lepton can have simultaneously both Coulomb and weak masses \cite{9,12}.
-Therefore, from the point of view of each of the scattering amplitude (\ref{5}) or (\ref{6}), it should be added \cite{16} that to the process going at the expense of exchange by the two bosons of the Coulomb and weak nature answers the mixedly interference $(I)$ interaction
+We have already mentioned that any type of lepton can have simultaneously both Coulomb and weak masses \cite{11,12,15}.
+Therefore, from the point of view of each of the scattering amplitude (\ref{5}) or (\ref{6}), it should be added \cite{21} that to the process originating at the expense of the exchange by the two bosons of Coulomb and weak nature, responds the mixed interference $(I)$ interaction

-The appearance of $f_{il}^{I}$ and $<r^{2}_{l}>_{I}$ in it is explained by the availability of compound structure of mass and charge.
-Here we have also used the size
+The appearance of $f_{il}^{I}$ and $<r^{2}_{l}>_{I}$ in it is explained by the availability of a compound structure of mass and charge.
+We have also used the sizes

-Of them $p_{I}$ and $p_{I}'$ express the four-momentum of lepton before and after the electroweakly interference emission.
+Here $p_{I}$ and $p_{I}'$ express the four-momentum of the lepton before and after the electroweak interference emission.

-Such a presentation can be based on the fact that an interference $m_{l}^{I}$ mass of lepton does not coincide with its all $m_{l}^{EW}$ rest mass.
-This distinction between the values of $m_{l}^{I}$ and $m_{l}^{EW}$ appears in the difference of electric $m_{l}^{E}$ and weak $m_{l}^{W}$ components of lepton mass.
-Their connection similarly to the relation (\ref{7}) will responsible for the electroweak unification at the more fundamental dynamical level.
+Such a presentation can be based on the fact that the interference $m_{l}^{I}$ mass of the lepton does not coincide with all its $m_{l}^{EW}$ rest mass.
+This distinction between the values of $m_{l}^{I}$ and $m_{l}^{EW}$ appears in the difference of the electric $m_{l}^{E}$ and weak $m_{l}^{W}$ components of the lepton mass.
+Their connection similarly to relation (\ref{7}) will be responsible for the electroweak unification at a more fundamental dynamical level.